What Do Adverbs Modify? (+ Examples and a Quiz)

 Ready to rock the quiz?
 Let’s go! 😊

-Important: After finishing the quiz, you’ll need to scroll back up the page to click the “View score” button.
+Important: After finishing the quiz, please scroll back up the page to click the “View score” button.

 I hope you’ve learned everything you wanted to know about what adverbs modify.